 Today I made another stained glass star!
 I went into work this morning but got home at 1:30 and immediately headed down to my workshop and started another star.
 The glass I used today is a dark teal color, and has a wavy pattern to it.
 If you hold it on it’s side it looks like the surface of a lake.
 So pretty! it only took me an hour and 15 minutes to make the 2nd star, versus 2½ hours for the first one 🙂

+I made a stained glass star today!
 And it only took 2½ hours!!!
 So I’ve been thinking about my next stained glass project ever since finishing my spider web last month.
 However, I haven’t had any time for stained glassing.
 Until today!
-They let us out of work 3 hours early [woohoo!], and since I’m not traveling for Thanksgiving [thank god] I headed down to my basement workshop the minute I got home.

 In 2002 my brother went to New Zealand on business and brought me back an awesome piece of art.
 It’s a stamped rock in a box frame, called “Wellbeing”.
 Last year, it fell off the wall and the frame glass cracked into pieces.
 I kept meaning to take it to a frame shop to get fixed, but it remained in the pile of “things to eventually repair”.